Xunnamius/hashnav/README.md

 present except those listed.
 Defaults to `false`.
 	* ex. `{ page: 'somepage', params: { someparam: somevalue }, qualifiers: { exclusive: true } }`

-(more qualifiers will be added as they become necessary for HashNav users)
+(more qualifiers will be added as they become necessary)

 There are also these cool little things called `wildcards`, represented, of course, by the asterisk `*`, and can appear **as a parameter within the `params` object.** When present within the `params` object, the `wildcard` may take the